*Updated: July 19, 2022

 But, as a business owner, developing strategies for content marketing is important.
 One of the best ways to get on board and know how to attract more people to your website is by focusing on current pet trends.

-It’s estimated that the pet industry hit $99 billion in 2020.
-If you want your company – no matter the size – to stand out, focusing on your content marketing immediately is key.
+It’s estimated that the pet industry hit $245 billion in 2021.
+If you want your company – no matter the size – to stand out, focusing on your content marketing plan immediately is key.
 So, how can you develop effective strategies based on current pet trends?

 What is Content Marketing?